 Several sites around Fremont County were considered before Refic and Reddick were ushered into the basement of the Museum of Colorado Prisons by Stacey Cline.
 The fortified, two-story building served as the Colorado Women’s Prison for much of the 20th century, and it retains many of its original security features.
 A manned guard tower sits atop the 25-foot-tall stone wall that separates the museum from the operational medium security Colorado Territorial Correctional Facility next door.
 The museum is encircled by fences topped with razor wire and its basement has only one exit.

 “I loved the fact that the mural was the inmate’s concept and a symbol of hope,” says Cline, recalling her initial reaction to the proposal.

-But when Cline offered Reddick and Refic the entire 30-foot-long back wall of the basement, they began to worry that the mural couldn’t be completed in the time allotted and that they would fail to deliver on their promise to the warden.
-A tense few weeks passed in preparation before the inmates were loaded into a van at the FCC Florence and driven to the museum in downtown Cañon City.
+But when Cline offered Reddick and Refic the entire back wall of the basement, they began to worry that the mural couldn’t be completed in time and they would fail to deliver on their promise to the warden.
+After a few tense weeks of preparation, the inmates were loaded into a van at FCC Florence and driven to the museum in downtown Cañon City.

 “They brought their own lunches,” remembers Cline.
 “Everyone was extremely respectful.
 They didn’t want anything to hurt the program.
 Everyone was keenly aware that every action should have a positive light.”

 The inmates were led down into the basement by a team of prison guards, unshackled, and given paint, palettes and brushes.
 Cline wasn’t allowed to interact or ask any questions during the four days it took the crew of prison-artists to paint the wall from floor to ceiling.